funRiceGenes/funRiceGenes.github.io/_posts/R/2015-01-20-RFL~APO2~SSC~LFY.md

     + Here, we describe a rice aberrant floral organ 1 (afo1) mutant that was produced by a T-DNA insertion at 6292-bp upstream of the start codon of RFL
     + This insertion altered the expression of RFL in floral meristem (FM) and floret
     + The altered pattern of RFL expression in afo1 resulted in enlarged FMs, more floral organs, aberrant floral organ identity, and loss of FM determinacy
+    + Genetic analyses support that LARGE2 functions with APO1 and APO2 in a common pathway to regulate panicle size and grain number

 * **Connection**
     + __APO1~OsAPO1~SCM2__, __RFL~APO2~SSC~LFY__, [ABERRANT PANICLE ORGANIZATION 2/RFL, the rice ortholog of Arabidopsis LEAFY, suppresses the transition from inflorescence meristem to floral meristem through interaction with APO1](http://www.ncbi.nlm.nih.gov/pubmed?term=ABERRANT PANICLE ORGANIZATION 2/RFL, the rice ortholog of Arabidopsis LEAFY, suppresses the transition from inflorescence meristem to floral meristem through interaction with APO1%5BTitle%5D), Further analysis indicated that APO2/RFL and APO1, the rice ortholog of Arabidopsis UNUSUAL FLORAL ORGANS, act cooperatively to control inflorescence and flower development